 Sometimes, we need accountability to do the things that matter to us.
 There’s a reason why gym buddies exist, and the same goes for writing buddies.
 By simply planning to go to a cafe with a friend to write, you’ll feel the pressure to do it as you listen to your friend scribbling away a story in their own notebook.
 Anyone can write a great story if they commit to it–which is why Mike Omer, an ordinary computer engineer, managed to get his most recent book ranked tenth on Amazon Charts back in July 2018.

 For this same reason, joining a writing group can inspire you, too.
 Especially if it’s a writing workshop in which you’re expected to submit pieces of writing every few weeks, you have no choice other than to write.
-What will inevitably happen is that you’ll see other writers doing things you enjoy, and discussions will make you understand the craft in a different way.
-Additionally, if you’re looking to succeed as a writer, it’s not a bad idea to enroll in an MFA program or take a writing course with a publisher like Faber & Faber.
+What will inevitably happen is that you’ll see other writers doing things you enjoy, and discussions will make you understand the craft differently.
+Additionally, if you’re looking to succeed as a writer, it’s not a bad idea to enrol in an MFA program or take a writing course with a publisher like Faber & Faber.
 Since Faber & Faber began their novel-writing course in 2009, 62 graduates secured publishing deals as of August 2017.

 Whichever of these strategies you choose to use, one of them is bound to work for you.
 Get creative, have some fun, and if you need to step away from your computer or notebook for a little while before diving back in, that works, too.